dhruv575/fulfill/README.md

 - ✅ Created and defined all 3 data models (Location, Supplier, Zip)
 - ✅ Built controllers and routes for CRUD operations on all models
 - ✅ Implemented CSV export routes for data download
+- ✅ Added CSV template generation routes
 - ✅ Set up authentication endpoints for login functionality

 **Frontend Development:**
-- ✅ Created file directory with components, pages, and services
+- ✅ Created file directory with images, components, pages, and services
 - ✅ Implemented password protection for the entire application
 - ✅ Created header and footer components with appropriate logos
 - ✅ Developed home page with project description